cross-solution/YawikDocs/source/modules/simple-import/index.rst

 .. _yawik/SimpleImport: https://github.com/yawik/SimpleImport.git

-The SimpleImport module offers a command line tool to import jobs from feeds.
-It's usefull, if you plan to use YAWIK as a jobportal and if you would like to import jobs from customers.
+The SimpleImport module offers a command line tool to import joboffers from feeds using a fix defined structure.
+It's usefull, if you plan to use
+YAWIK as a jobportal and if you would like to import jobs from customers.

+The CLI offers the following functionalisites.

 .. code-block:: sh

   Simple import operations

-      console simpleimport import [--limit]                                                                           Executes a data import for all registered crawlers
+        yawik simpleimport import [--limit] [--name] [--id]    Executes a data import for all registered crawlers
-      console simpleimport add-crawler --name --organization= --feed-uri [--runDelay] [--type] [--jobInitialState]    Adds a new import crawler
+        yawik simpleimport add-crawler                         Adds a new import crawler

         --limit=INT                 Number of crawlers to check per run.
 Default 3.
-0 means no limit --name=STRING               The name of a crawler
+0 means no limit
+        --name=STRING               The name of a crawler
+        --id=STRING                 The Mongo object id of a crawler
         --organization==STRING      The ID of an organization
-      --feed-uri=STRING           The URI pointing to a data to import --runDelay=INT              The number of minutes the next import run will be proceeded again --type=STRING               The type of an import (e.g. job) --jobInitialState=STRING    The initial state of an imported job
+        --feed-uri=STRING           The URI pointing to a data to import
+        --runDelay=INT              The number of minutes the next import run will be proceeded again
+        --type=STRING               The type of an import (e.g. job)
+        --jobInitialState=STRING    The initial state of an imported job
+        --jobRecoverState=STRING    The state a job gets, if it was deleted, but found again in later runs.

+        yawik simpleimport info    Displays a list of all available crawlers. yawik simpleimport info [--id] <name>    Shows information for a crawler yawik simpleimport update-crawler [--id] <name> [--rename] [--limit] [--organization] [--feed-uri] [--runDelay] [--type] [--jobInitalState] [--jobRecoverState]    Updates configuration for a crawler. yawik simpleimport delete-crawler [--id] <name>    Deletes an import crawler

+        <name>             The name of the crawler to delete.
+        --id               Treat <name> as the MongoID of the crawler
+        --rename=STRING    Set a new name for the crawler.

+        yawik simpleimport guess-language [--limit]    Find jobs without language set and pushes a guess-language job into the queue for each.

+        --limit=INT    Maximum number of jobs to fetch.
+0 means fetch all.

+        yawik simpleimport check-classifications <root> <categories> [<query>]    Check job classifications.

+        <root>          Root category ("industrues", "professions" or "employmentTypes")
+        <categories>    Required categories, comma separated.
+E.g. "Fulltime, Internship"
+        <query>         Search query for selecting jobs.

+        --force    Do not ignore already checked jobs.